Safi Morocco Travel Guide

 Recycling infrastructure in Morocco is developing but stays confined.
 Minimize plastic use with a Reusable water bottle or filter.
 Dispose of waste responsibly; avoid littering, especially in natural areas.

 Morocco is a water-scarce country.
-Be mindful of your water usage at hotels and guesthouses.
+Be mindful of your water usage in hotels and guesthouses.
 Take shorter showers, turn off taps, and report leaks.
 Choose places to stay or tour operators that actively promote water conservation.

 Thoughtful interactions have a positive cultural impact.